 WordPress Web Hosting A Web Hosting Service

-“Free” hosting typically comes at a price.
-You may have to accept certain conditions, such as displaying pop-up ads on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)
+“Free” webhosting typically comes at a price.
+You may have to accept certain conditions, such as displaying third-party advertisements on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)

 There are many reliable commercial hosting service companies that offer affordable hosting plans to suit all types of budgets, so there is no need to ever consider using a free hosting service.